sthiede/Comparative_Genomics/day2_morning/README.md

 > Question: Open this report in a browser and try to find the outlier sample/s
 > Question: What is the most important parameter to look for while identifying contamination or bad samples?
-> Question: What is the overall quality of data looks like?
+> Question: What is the overall quality of data?

 Lets run multiqc on one such directory where we ran and stored FastQC, FastQ Screen and Quast reports.